One-Bit Distributed Mean Estimation with Unknown Variance: Simulation Results

 We validate our theoretical bounds by empirically evaluating the worst-case and average (over $\mu$) MSE for four representative symmetric, strictly log-concave source distributions: generalized Gaussian with $\beta = 1.5$, Logistic, Hyperbolic secant, and the custom density in~\eqref{eq: custom_dist_definition}.
 Each experiment averages over $N_{\mathrm{trials}} = 2000$ trials.
 The unknown mean $\mu$ is varied over the interval $[-2.5, 2.5]$ in increments of $0.5$, while the standard deviation is fixed at $\sigma = 2$.
 Quantization thresholds \(\theta_1\) and \(\theta_2\) are precomputed from the known range \((\mu_{\min}, \mu_{\max})\) to ensure consistency across trials.
 Specifically, we adopt the equal-thirds rule:

 Among all possible choices of two thresholds, this rule minimizes the maximum distance from any $\mu \in [\mu_{\min}, \mu_{\max}]$ to its nearest threshold, as expressed by

 In addition, for symmetric strictly log-concave scale-location densities, placing thresholds symmetrically around the mid-range \((\mu_{\min} + \mu_{\max})/2\) prevents saturation of the empirical c.d.f. estimates \(F_1, F_2\) and keeps the Bernoulli variances \(F_j(1 - F_j)\) bounded away from zero.
 This yields stable estimation of both \(\mu\) and \(\sigma\), while remaining distribution-agnostic.
 Finally, precomputing thresholds from the range guarantees fairness across trials and enforces strict non-adaptivity, which is essential when contrasting against adaptive protocols.
+Our implementation code is publicly available on GitHub and can be accessed at~\cite{github-code}

 The simulation curves in Fig.~\ref{fig:wc-4grid} demonstrate the superiority of adaptive protocols over non-adaptive protocols.
 Although the lower bounds that we derive are asymptotic and are not actually valid for small $n$, we nevertheless plot these and can be interpreted as the first-order approximations of the lower bounds.
 We also observe that in the case of the generalized Gaussian, the plot for empirical worst-case MSE intersects the lower bound for the asymptotic MSE for non-adaptive estimators.
 It should be noted that the lower bound for non-adaptive estimators could potentially be loose, which illustrates that our simple adaptive estimator beats the best non-adaptive estimator even for finite $n$.